pallene-lang/pallene/doc/manual.md

 As with variables, `<name>` can be any valid identifier, but it is an error to declare two functions with the same name, or a function with the same name as a module variable.
-The return type `<rettype>` is optional, and if not given it is assumed that the function does not return anything or just returns `nil`.
+The return types `<rettypes>` are optional, and if not given it is assumed that the function does not return anything or just returns `nil`.
+(Currently only functions with a single return type are implemented)

 Parameters are a comma-separated list of `<name>: <type>`.
 Two parameters cannot have the same name.
 The body is a sequence of statements.